theochem/horton/doc/user_orbital_entanglement.rst

 How to generate correlation diagrams
 ------------------------------------

-Horton provides ``gnuplot`` scripts to generate the entanglement and correlation diagrams.
+HORTON provides ``gnuplot`` scripts to generate the entanglement and correlation diagrams.
 All scripts are tested for ``gnuplot4.7``.

 To generate the single-orbital entropy diagram, run in shell